Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Results

-Figure~\ref{fig:cl_kSZ} shows power spectra of kSZ HP and PP maps along with theoretical predictions.
+Figure~\ref{fig:cl_kSZ} shows power spectra of kSZ HP and PP maps along with theoretical predictions and the Websky mock all-sky map result \citep{Stein2020}.
 For the kSZ power spectra, the field component dominates the halo component at all scales.
 For the halo components, there is a good agreement between the power spectra from the HP and PP maps.
-At scales of $10^2 \lesssim \ell \lesssim 10^3$, the result of PP maps are larger than the theoretical prediction for two reasons.
-First, the contribution from longitudinal momentum field becomes dominant \citep{Park2016}.
-Secondly, our light-cone output for PP maps consists of discrete snapshots; the discontinuity between snapshots may hamper the mode cancellation in line-of-sight direction and there is no time evolution within each snapshot.
+At scales of $10^2 \lesssim \ell \lesssim 10^3$, the result of PP maps is larger than the theoretical prediction for two reasons.
+First, the contribution from the longitudinal momentum field becomes dominant on large scales \citep{Park2016}.
+Secondly, our light-cone output for PP maps consists of discrete snapshots; the discontinuity between snapshots may hamper the mode cancellation in the line-of-sight direction, and there is no time evolution within each snapshot.
 As a result, the power on large scales may be large (see Appendix~\ref{sec:light_cone} for more detailed discussions).
-At scales of $10^3 \lesssim \ell \lesssim 10^4$, the results of PP maps agree with the theoretical prediction based on the nonlinear model.
-The OV power spectrum is much smaller than the nonlinear power spectrum, demonstrating that the nonlinear evolution has appreciable impacts on these angular scales.
+At scales of $10^3 \lesssim \ell \lesssim 10^4$, the results of PP maps agree with the theoretical prediction based on the nonlinear model at a better than $10\%$ level.
+The OV power spectrum is much smaller than the nonlinear power spectrum, demonstrating that the nonlinear effect at small scales propagates to the kSZ power spectrum on large scales due to the mode coupling in the momentum power spectrum (Eq.~\ref{eq:perp_power}).
+The OV power spectrum is consistent with the PP field-only maps at scales of $10^3 \lesssim \ell \lesssim 10^4$, demonstrating that the linear theory describes the large-scale kSZ power well.
 At scales of $\ell \gtrsim 10^4$, all simulation results show sudden damping caused by smoothing due to the projected SPH kernel.
-This feature suggests that our current simulation resolution cannot resolve the relevant small-scale structures and require higher mass resolution in order to improve the level of agreement with the theoretical prediction at these scales.
-However, the scales of $\ell \simeq 10^4$ are already small enough scales accessible to many of the ongoing and upcoming kSZ observations in the coming decade, so our current resolution would be sufficient for these surveys.
+This feature suggests that our current simulation resolution cannot resolve the relevant small-scale structures and require higher mass resolution to improve the level of agreement with the theoretical prediction at these scales.
+However, the scales of $\ell \simeq 10^4$ are already small enough scales accessible to many of the ongoing and upcoming kSZ observations in the coming decade, so our current resolution should be sufficient for these surveys.
+As for the comparison for the Websky mock simulation,\footnote{We measured the power spectrum from the Websky late-time kSZ temperature fluctuation map projected up to the redshift $z = 4.5$, excluding the contribution from patchy reionization.} our PP maps are in good agreement on the scales of $10^3 \lesssim \ell \lesssim 10^4$.
+Similarly to the tSZ power spectrum, we scale the power spectrum with the scaling relation of $C_b \propto \sigma_8^{4.46} \Omega_\mathrm{b}^{2.12} h^{1.65}$ \citep{Shaw2012}.\footnote{This scaling relation is derived from the power spectrum at multipole $\ell = 3000$ but we apply this scaling at the whole multipole range since the scaling relation varies only weakly with respect to the multipoles.
+See Table~3 of \citet{Shaw2012} for the scaling relation at different multipoles.} Therefore, the apparent offset in the kSZ power spectrum's amplitude likely originates from the different ICM model.
+In addition, the scale where the longitudinal mode becomes dominant is larger in the Websky map than in our PP maps.
+Since the Websky map is constructed using the continuous light-cone, the incomplete cancellation of longitudinal modes occurs only at the sharp cutoff at the edge of the light-cone.